iKloudly/AI-blogs/2024/2024-03-22-A-Year-Since-GPT-Where-Are-We-Now.md

-# :brain: GPT - Where Are We Now, Since a Year and a Half Ago...?
+# :zap: GPT - Where Are We Now, Since a Year and a Half Ago...?

 **1. GPT is OLD TIME NEWS**